Wisconsin Highway 108: Route description

-Highway 108 begins at a junction with Highway 16 in the Town of Hamilton in La Crosse County, just north of the border of West Salem.
-The highway heads northeast along a brief concurrency with County Highway C, then runs east for a short distance before heading north.
+WIS 108 begins at a junction with WIS 16 in the Town of Hamilton in La Crosse County, just north of the border of West Salem.
+The highway heads northeast along a brief concurrency with County Trunk Highway C (CTH-C), then runs east for a short distance before heading north.
 From here, the route passes through a rural area and climbs a winding ridge.

-Past the ridge, Highway 108 continues north, intersecting two county highways and crossing Fleming Creek.
+Past the ridge, WIS 108 continues north, intersecting two county highways and crossing Fleming Creek.
 It turns northeast briefly before continuing north, where it intersects with another two county highways.
-The highway continues east briefly where it meets County Highway C before curving to the northeast.
+The highway continues east briefly where it meets CTH-C before curving to the northeast.
 It then crosses Davis Creek before entering Jackson County.
 In Jackson County, the route passes Melrose-Mindoro High School before heading north through the Town of Melrose.
-Highway 108 meets Highway 71 in the town, and the two highways continue northward together.
+WIS 108 meets WIS 71 in the town, and the two highways continue northward together.
 The highways cross the Black River and continue north into the village of Melrose.
-Both highways terminate at a junction with Highway 54 in southern Melrose.
+Both highways terminate at a junction with WIS 54 in southern Melrose.